About¶

 The requisite is to create the hostgroup by yourself so that you can associate your hosts to it.

-Then, when creating a vm, one can provide 3 extra parameters:
+Then, when creating a vm, one can provide the following extra parameters:

 vmgroup: if it doesn’t exist, the group will be created and in any case, the vm will get added to it.